bitwarden/help/_articles/directory-connector/directory-sync-cli.md

    bwdc --help
    ```
 4. Connect Directory Connector to your Directory using the `bwdc config <setting> <value>` command (see [command reference](#config)).
-5. Configure Sync Options by editing your `data.json` file (to learn more, see [Directory Connector Data]({% link _articles/directory-connector/directory-sync-shared.md %})).
+5. Configure Sync Options by editing your `data.json` file (to learn more, see [Directory Connector File Storage]({% link _articles/directory-connector/directory-sync-shared.md %})).
 Use the `bwdc data-file` command to obtain the absolute path of your `data.json` file.

    Available **Sync Options** depend on the directory type in use, so refer to one of the following articles for a list of options available to you:
    - [Sync with Active Directory or LDAP]({% link _articles/directory-connector/ldap-directory.md %})